-- 1. Participate and coordinate in activities between Caltrans, ICLTC, and the Eastern California Transportation Planning Partnership.
+- Participate and coordinate in activities between Caltrans, ICLTC, ESTA and the ESCOG.
 (Quarterly/As needed, ICLTC staff) - 2.
 Ensure public participation in regional planning processes by encouraging public meetings at planning stage, with emphasis on involvement of Caltrans, local agencies, the traditionally under-represented, and Tribal Governments.
 (Monthly & as needed, ICLTC staff) - 3.
 Community Engagement Through outreach, public meetings, web surveys, and internal process ensure that transportation planning projects address the needs and issues of all constituents, whether urban, rural, traditional vehicles, electric vehicles, human powered or other.
 (As needed, ICLTC staff, consultant) - Require coordination of transportation planning with other planning efforts such as land use planning, CEQA/NEPA review, air quality planning, watershed management, etc. (As needed, ICLTC staff, consultant) - 5.
 Participate in Intelligent Transportation Systems (ITS) training as offered for qualified County, State, Federal and other agencies, or organizations.
 (As needed, ICLTC staff) - 6.
 Participate and coordinate with the Rural Counties Task Force (RCTF).
 (Bi-Monthly, ICLTC staff) - 7.
 Participate and coordinate with the RTPA meeting group.
-(Monthly, ICLTC staff)

-- 8. Continue to develop criteria, policies and guidelines addressing prioritization and selection of regional transportation projects.
+(Monthly, ICLTC staff) - 8.
+Continue to develop criteria, policies and guidelines addressing prioritization and selection of regional transportation projects.
 (Quarterly/As needed, ICLTC staff) - Coordinate and consult with all five Federally recognized Tribal Governments in Inyo County to participate in individual consultation forums to affect compliance with Title 23, United States Code (U.S.C.), Chapter 1, Sections 134(h)(3)(B), 134(i)(5), and 101(a)(23); MAP-21 / FAST Act, Subsection 5303(i)(2)(B), Section 6001, Subsection 134(i)(2)(B), and 6002.
-(As needed, ICLTC staff, consultant) - 10.
-Implement ITS traffic circulation recommendations that develop out of community planning efforts.
-(As needed, ICLTC staff) - Coordinate with Tribal Governments to consider submittals of County and City roads, routes, and bridges for grant funding as part of the Bureau of Indian Affairs Indian Reservation Roads inventory system.
+(As needed, ICLTC staff, consultant) - Coordinate with Tribal Governments to consider submittals of County and City roads, routes, and bridges for grant funding as part of the Bureau of Indian Affairs Indian Reservation Roads inventory system.
+(As needed, ICLTC staff, consultant) - 11.
+Coordinate with Tribal Governments to apply for grant funding for County and City roads that provide direct access to Indian Reservations.
 (As needed, ICLTC staff, consultant) - 12.
-Coordinate with Tribal Governments to apply for Bureau of Indian Affairs (BIA) grant funding for County and City roads that provide direct access to Indian Reservations.
-(As needed, ICLTC staff, consultant) - 13.
-Evaluate the combined use of specific local streets and roads by regular vehicular traffic and off highway vehicles as per Assembly Bill 628 and Senate Bill 1354.
+Evaluate the combined use of specific local streets and roads by regular vehicular traffic and off highway vehicles as per Assembly Bill 628 and Senate Bills 1354 & 402.
 These bills established a pilot program specific to Inyo County where certain non-street legal vehicles are allowed to operate on County maintained roadways and to cross the State Highway in several locations.
 Monitor issues related to the designation of combined use roads and seek public feedback.
-This task was initiated in FY 2012-2013 and will be carried over into FY 2023-2024.
-Report to Legislature due January 2024.
+This task was initiated in FY 2012-2013 and will be carried over into FY 2024-2025.
 The pilot program was extended and will sunset in January of 2025 unless the California Legislature extends the program or makes the current pilot program into permanent California law.
-(Quarterly/As needed.
-Photo point collection will occur throughout FY23-24, ICLTC staff) - 14.
-Update the 2015 ATP.
-(July-December 2023, ICLTC staff, consultant) - 15.
-Participate as a technical advisory committee member for Caltrans District 9 ITS Study.
-(As needed, ICLTC staff) - 16.
-Implement the 2019 & 2023 Regional Transportation Plans.
-(July 2023- June 2024, ICLTC staff) - Continue further research, discussion and planning regarding traffic and truck patterns in Bishop, CA, specifically as it relates to our upcoming RTP update and the commercial air service into the Bishop Airport.
-(July 2023 - December 2023, ICLTC staff, consultant)
+(Quarterly/As needed FY24-25, ICLTC staff)

+- 13. Participate as a technical advisory committee member for Caltrans District 9 ITS Study.
+(As needed, ICLTC staff) - 14.
+Implement the 2023 Regional Transportation Plan.
+(Q1-Q4, ICLTC staff) - 15.
+Continue further research, discussion and planning regarding traffic and truck patterns in Bishop, specifically as it relates to the City's interest in pursuing a re-route or bypass to improve the accessibility and walkability of downtown Bishop.
+(Q1-Q4, ICLTC staff, consultant)
-Funding Source:

-Rural Planning Assistance: \$ 25,000
+Rural Planning Assistance: \$ 10,000 Total \$ 10,000

-Total \$ 25 , 000